-Unspecified metric components are assumed to be zero, so you do not need to explicitly set offdiagonal elements like g12 to zero.
 Many standard tensors are predefined in terms of the metric you have entered or loaded, including the inverse metric invmetric, the Christoffel symbols Chr2, the covariant (all indices down!)
 Riemann tensor Riemann, the Ricci tensor Ricci, the Ricci scalar Ricciscalar, and the Einstein tensor Einstein; the metric itself is called metric.

 You can calculate any of these tensors using grcalc , and see the result of the calculation using grdisplay .
-For instance, to find the Ricci scalar, type grdisplay(Ricciscalar);
+For instance, to find the Ricci scalar, type

 '''

 grcalc(Ricciscalar);

+grdisplay(Ricciscalar);

 '''